marco-willi/twitter_feed/README.md

-# Get Twitter feeds
+# Stream Tweets & Store to DB

-Dockerfile to fetch Twitter feeds using "tweepy".
+Docker compose to fetch Twitter feed using "tweepy", and MongoDB to store.

 Install & Build docker with:
 /code/init.sh

 Run with:
-sudo docker run -it -v ~/twitter_feed/code:/code twitter_feed:latest /code/run.sh
+sudo docker-compose up